mbrown98/itech-assess/README.md

 On the Front End a user is able to add a student or clear all students once they are verified with Google reCAPTCHA

+Make sure to run "npm install" before starting the Front End or Server

 ### `npm start`

 To launch the Front End React App on localhost:3000